 - Dinner: The Mousetrap Inn - A bustling pub with a friendly welcome and a varied menu using as much seasonal and local produce as possible.

-Some of our other favourite places to stay in Bourton-on-the-Water include:
+Some of our favourite places to stay in Bourton-on-the-Water include:

-You can also check out our full collection of Bourton-on-the-Water cottages to find your perfect holiday!
+You can also check out our full collection of Bourton-on-the-Water cottages or cottages for summer in the Cotswolds.